The Best Strawberry Trifle Recipe with Scratch Pudding

 Strawberry Trifle FAQs

-- How long will a trifle last?
-This dessert should last 3-4 days in the fridge, similar to any pudding or fruit dessert.
-However, it doesn’t seem to last long in my family!
+Depending on the ingredients, a trifle dessert should last 3-4 days in the fridge, similar to any pudding or fruit dessert.

 Note: You can also enjoy single-serve portions of this trifle recipe by serving it as a parfait.